GeoscienceAustralia/dea-sandbox/README.md

 ## Packages' version maintenance and upgrade

-The base environment is using conda and docker image is build in two stages:
+The base environment is using conda and docker image is built in two stages:

 1. Create conda env and install as many as possible packages from `conda-forge`.
-Then `pip install` the rest, e.g., most `odc` related packages.
+Then `pip install` the rest, e.g., most `odc-` packages.
 2. Copy the conda env to a new ubuntu image.

 To speed up the building, the build workflow pulls the cache stored on ECR.
 Though with every build, the cache layers starting from `pip install` will be busted such that the newest versions of `odc-` packages will be installed.
 Thus, for version upgrade on these packages, creating a release will be enough.